Everything You Need to Know About Voting by Mail

 Alternatively, you can also contact your local election office for an application, which you can mail, fax, or email back.

-To count in the election, completed absentee ballots must be received by your state’s deadline.
-Some states count when the ballot is postmarked, and others count when it is received.
+Completed absentee ballots must be received by your state’s deadline to count in the election.
+Some states count mail-in voting when the ballot is postmarked, and others count when it is received.

 Check my state’s absentee ballot deadlines

 Most people return their voted absentee ballot by mail.
 But you can also hand-deliver your ballot to a designated location or drop box.
-Contact your local election office to find out where you can return your absentee ballot.
+Contact your local election office to find out where.